Master Ship Index

 Related external links:

-Blaafjeld - From a Norwegian website for divers (text in English and Norwgian).
+Blaafjeld - From a Norwegian website for divers.
 This website says Blaafjeld was attacked by Heinkel 115 bombers, under Sekstant it lists Ju 87 dive bombers.

 Bombers & Ground Attack - info on the various types of German bombers (from the website Luftwaffe Resource Center).